 Learn more about a better way to choose your Etsy business name in the Tip #5.

-So far things have been going easy and fast, but the third step may catch you a little off guard as there’s a huge amount of options for your products.
+So far, things have been going easy and fast, but the third step may catch you a little off guard as there are many options for your products.
+Get started to show your products.

-The first thing you do before actually selling on the platform is add a picture of your product.
+The first thing you do before actually selling on the platform is adding a picture of your product.
 Etsy suggests different angles which display the item better.

-You can also add a fancy 5-10 second video showing your products.
-It’s optional, but Etsy points out that videos are usually more appealing to the customers.
+You can also add a fancy 5-10 second video showing your products and you can create videos easily with the help of online video creator.
+It’s optional, but Etsy points out that videos are usually more appealing to customers.

 Note: Keep in mind that Etsy allows only 3 different types of shops:

-After choosing the title and category for your Etsy business product, the platform shows you similar categories in which your product will be found as well.
+After choosing the title and category for your Etsy business product, the platform shows you similar categories in which your product will also be found.

-The other three points that are important selling on Etsy are:
+The other three points that are important when you sell on Etsy are:

-- Renewal options – e.i. how your listing will be renewed as it expires.
-You can choose either an automatic ($0.20 USD per time) or manual option.
+- Renewal options – i. e. how your listing will be renewed as it expires.
+You can choose an automatic ($0.20 per time) or manual option.
 Each renewal lasts for four months or until the listing sells out.

 - Type – state whether your product is physical or digital.